powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.9.42 Add: Splash screen with script name and removed checking for update display.

+         💥️ The splash screen suggestion came from goochockipar@reddit  Thanks 👍️

 ###  v5.9.41 Change: Added 4s timeout to wget when checking for videoinfox update on startup.